What's On in Plymouth – November

 Christmas is just around the corner, but that’s no excuse not to get involved in some winter activities across the art and cultural scene in Plymouth.
 There’s plenty to do in the run up to Christmas, so let the festivities begin!

-Before deciding where and what to study, it is important that you find out as much as you can about the place and the course you are interested in.
-At our Open Day, we'll have everything you need to know about our BA (Hons) Degrees, Extended BA programme, Postgraduate Study and Foundation Diploma.
+Before deciding where and what to study, it is important to find out as much as you can about the institution and course you’re interested in.
+At our Pre-Degree Open Day, we’ll have everything you need to know about our UAL Level 3 Extended Diplomas, International Baccalaureate Career-related Programmes and Foundation Diplomas.